bobbingwide/oik-css/README.md

 5. oik-CSS options - available when oik is active

 ## Upgrade Notice
-# 2.2.0
+# 2.3.0
-Built with latest wp-scripts.
-Tested with WordPress 6.6.2.
+Update to remove the dependency on the ep() shared library function which is being renamed in oik-bwtrace

 ## Changelog
-# 2.2.0
+# 2.3.0
+* Changed: Remove oik_css_load_script_textdomain_relative_path #26
+* Changed: Update language files #26
-* Changed: Update wp-scripts to v29.0.0.
-Add dependency on clsx. #26
+* Changed: Update wp-scripts to v30.0.2 and package version to 2.3.0 #26
+* Changed: Remove dependency on bobbfunc's ep() #33
+* Changed: Reconcile bobbfunc updates #33
 * Tested: With WordPress 6.6.2 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6